khalid-naami/khalid-naami.github.io/blog/2026-04-23-calendar-spread-trading-time-volatility.md

 ### 2. Vega (The Volatility Term Structure)
 The most critical and misunderstood component of the Calendar Spread is **Vega**.
 This is a **positive Vega** strategy.
 Because the long-term option has significantly more time until expiration, it is far more sensitive to changes in Implied Volatility (IV) than the short-term option.
 If overall market IV expands, the value of your long option will skyrocket, vastly outpacing any losses on your short option.
-Therefore, academic traders deploy Calendar Spreads in low-volatility environments, anticipating a return to normal (Mean Reversion of Volatility).
+Therefore, academic traders deploy Calendar Spreads in low-volatility environments, anticipating a return to normal (<a href="/blog/modern-market-strategies-mastering-mean-reversion" target="_blank">Mean Reversion</a> of Volatility).

 ### 3. Delta (The Neutral Anchor)
 When initiated At-the-Money (ATM), the Calendar Spread is perfectly **Delta-neutral**.
 The trader does not care if the market goes up slightly or down slightly; they only care that the market remains relatively calm until the near-term option expires worthless.